Mobile ordering platform

 High-fidelity UI

-• Designed clean mobile screens with strong visual hierarchy
+• Built polished mobile screens with strong hierarchy and clearer action priority

 Key design decisions